Billingegroup/cookiecutter/README.md

 and follow the instructions.

+## Workflow for releasing diffpy (and other group) packages using cookiecutter.

+This may only be a one-time deal as we bring all our packages up to the same level of uniformity (summer 2024), but these instructions will be left here in case we need to do this again in the future because of some desired change in our package structure.

+1. In your `dev` folder, fork and clone the package that you are preparing for release
+2. Double check that no bug-fix etc. ull requests are waiting to be merged.
+May as well get them merged before doing this
+4. cd into that

 ## Workflow for testing diffpy.utils files
 We are using diffpy.utils as a template for building the cookie cutter.
 To make sure the cookie cutter